cjlotz/cjlotz.github.io/about.md

 title: About
 ---

 Hi there!
 My name is Carel Lotz.
 I'm a Christian, husband, father-of-three and work as a Software Architect/Developer.
-I love coding and using technology to produce high quality code using agile development methodologies and techniques.
-I especially enjoy coding within the object-oriented paradigm and I have a keen interest in the design principles and patterns that exist for developing within the paradigm.
+I love coding and using technology to write high quality code using agile development methodologies and techniques.
+I especially enjoy coding within the Object-Oriented paradigm and I have a keen interest in OO design principles and patterns.

 I live in the beautiful Cape Town, South Africa.
 Besides coding I enjoy endurance sports like mountain biking and love playing guitar/piano/singing in our church band.